hugomarisco/keykey.kitchen/content/recipes/lupis-ketan/index.en.md

       then add the cornstarch slurry and stir quickly until the sauce thickens.
       Turn off the heat and set aside."
     image: masak-saus-kinca.jpg
-  - description: Once the Lupis is cooked, remove and let cool.
+  - description: Once the Lupis is cooked, remove and let it cool.
 Serve with the coconut coating and palm sugar sauce (Kinca).
     image: sajikan-lupis.jpg
 footer: >-